ENME480/Lab-Code/Week 11 - Inverse Kinematics Lab/IK_Lab.md

 1. Your IK derivation - you can resue the one from Week 8 submission if that was right.
 If anything changed or you noticed errors in your previous derivation, make a note of it in the report including the reason behind the error.
 2. Comparsion table for Step 4.
 3. Write a paragraph on the reasons behind discrepancies in measurements and calculations.
 4. What are the potential sources of singlularities and how will avoid them when you are implementing the code?
+If you found any singularities, be sure to list them and discuss possible causes.
 5. Code snippet of `inverse_kinematics()` function that you used.